ericjanto/personal-blog/content/posts/2020-05-10-starting-this-blog.md

 ---
 date: 2020-05-10
-title: 'Starting This Blog – Ohh Boy...'
+title: 'Starting This Blog'
 template: post
 thumbnail: '../thumbnails/blog.png'
 slug: starting-this-blog
 tags:
-  - 'blogging'
-  - 'college'
+  - 'blog'
   - 'student life'
+  - 'notes'
 ---

-... not another blog!\
+Not another blog!\
-Well, I couldn't agree more with you.
+That's what I thought initially.
 Surely, there are enough blogs around the web, covering every single topic one can think of.
 You know what?
 I don't care.
 This blog isn't even meant to be read by any people.
 There is a variety of different reasons why I started it.